basilicom/pimcore-advanced-custom-layout-bundle/README.md

 ## TODOs

+- new mode to extend existing custom layouts, this is usefull if custom layouts are created by the user beforehand
+    - allow to set layout reference to create a new custom layout by a reference to easily multiple custom layouts
-- FieldCollections, ObjectBricks are not supported yet
+- ObjectBricks are not supported yet
+- add custom logic to also allow custom layouts for field collections
+- hide layout elements as soon as all child-fields are hidden

 # Author
 Alexander Heidrich